Hornchurch Urban District: Geography

 The civil parish of Hornchurch became an urban district in 1926.
 It included Harold Wood in the northeast and stretched south through the town of Hornchurch to South Hornchurch and the River Thames.

 There was a rapid expansion of the population because of suburban house building and new industries were developing in Outer London during the 1930s, such as the nearby Ford Motor Company plant at Dagenham (which also extended into the district) and Londoners were moving to the new suburban estates of houses that were built around them.
+New College, Oxford owned a substantial part of the land in Hornchurch for several centuries, but had sold it all off by 1934.

 The Barking–Upminster railway line through the district was electrified in the 1930s and new stations were opened at Elm Park and Upminster Bridge, in addition to the earlier stations at Hornchurch and Upminster.

 Hornchurch Urban District Council

-The council was formed in 1926, replacing Hornchurch Parish Council.
-13 councillors were elected from the four wards of Harold Wood, North West, South and Village.
+The council was first elected on 27 March 1926, replacing Hornchurch Parish Council from 1 April.
+13 councillors were elected from the existing four wards of Harold Wood (2), North West Hornchurch (5), South Hornchurch (1) and Hornchurch Village (4).
+It was hoped the election to the new authority might increase voter turnout from the parish council elections, but this was not the case.

 After the 1934 enlargement, the district was divided into eight wards, electing 21 councillors as follows:

+The wards were revised again in 1936 when the Cranham ward was extended to include the part of North Ockendon absorbed by the district.

 In 1948 the number of councillors was increased to 27.
 The number of wards increased to nine in 1952, by the addition of an Elm Park ward, electing a total of 30 councillors.
 The number of wards increased to 10 in 1958 and the 30 councillors were redistributed.

-Hornchurch Urban District Council unsuccessfully petitioned for incorporation as a municipal borough on 20 May 1955.
-This was refused, pending a review of the local government arrangements of the Greater London area.
+Political control

+Political control of the council was as follows: